DataTalksClub/machine-learning-zoomcamp/cohorts/2026/09-serverless/05-docker-image.md

 `tolist()` takes a NumPy array and converts it to a usual Python list with usual Python floats - and those are serializable.

-![The fixed predict function with float_predictions = preds[0].tolist(), and the successful test output in the terminal](images/05-docker-image-08-tolist-fix-crisp.png)

 Rebuild, run, and test once more.
 This time it works: we get back the dictionary of scores with "pants" on top, plus some statistics like